cptodd757/MCA-2019/README.md

 *Identify a theme for your dataset.
 This will be the central, cohesive strand that will bring your data together.
 It can be an artist, composer, songwriter, performer, album, larger work (i.e. opera, musical, etc.), time period, genre, archival grouping, etc. You will want to be sure that you can gather all three types of data based on your selected theme.*

 For my dataset this semester, I am planning on compiling music that has been used in films and television that I enjoy, original compositions or not.
 I have chosen this unifying theme because, while I certainly appreciate music for music’s sake, it is often more enjoyable either to form internalized associations between certain pieces of music and visual media (for example, Simple Minds and *The Breakfast Club*), or to be pleasantly surprised by favorite musical works appearing in new movies (for example, a performance of Nessun Dorma in a recent installment of *Mission Impossible*).
 I also don’t want to limit myself to a particular genre or time period of music--I don’t know exactly what sorts of analyses we will be doing in later labs, but I want to have the option of working with all types of music, which is freely allowed by a theme such as this.
-I may narrow down this theme later on, depending on my interests or any new ideas that come to mind.

 ### Task 3